Cray-HPE/docs-csm/operations/CSM_product_management/Configure_Non-Compute_Nodes_with_CFS.md

 <a name="run_ncn_personalization"></a>

-## Run NCN Personalization
+## 3. Run NCN Personalization

 After completing the previous procedures, apply the configuration to the NCNs by running NCN personalization with [CFS](../configuration_management/Configuration_Management.md).
+This can be accomplished by running the `apply_csm_configuration.sh` script, or by running the steps manually.

 Prior to running NCN personalization, gather the following information:

-* HTTP clone URL for the configuration repository in [VCS](../configuration_management/Version_Control_Service_VCS.md).
+- HTTP clone URL for the configuration repository in [VCS](../configuration_management/Version_Control_Service_VCS.md)
-* Path to the Ansible play to run in the repository.
+- Path to the Ansible play to run in the repository
-* Commit ID in the repository for CFS to pull and run on the nodes.
+- Git commit ID in the repository for CFS to pull and run on the nodes.

 | Field | Value  | Description  |
 |:----------|:----------|:----------|